Tunneling conductance in superconducting junctions with $p$-wave unconventional magnets breaking time-reversal symmetry: Results

 The resulting tunneling conductance $\bar\sigma(eV)$ is plotted in Fig.~\ref{fig:triplet} with $t_J=0$ and $t_J=0.25t$ shown in Figs.~\ref{fig:triplet} (a)(b)(c) and Figs.~\ref{fig:triplet} (d)(e)(f).
 For the helical $p$-wave SC junctions, in the absence of the PUM order, the tunneling conductance is symmetric for $eV$ [Fig.~\ref{fig:triplet} (a)].
-However, because the momentum resolved tunneling conductance $\sigma(eV,k_x)$ is asymmetric for $eV$ [Fig.~\ref{fig:k_resolved_triplet} (a)], $\bar\sigma(eV)$ shown in Fig.~\ref{fig:triplet} (f) is not symmetric for $eV$.
-This asymmetry originates from the lack of helical edge states for $-k_{x2}\le k_x\le -k_{x1}$ and $k_{x1}\le k_x\le k_{x2}$, and it is caused by the specific spin configuration on the Fermi surface in PUMs.
+However, because the momentum resolved tunneling conductance $\sigma(eV,k_x)$ is asymmetric for $eV$ [Fig.~\ref{fig:k_resolved_triplet} (a)], $\bar\sigma(eV)$ shown in green line of Fig.~\ref{fig:triplet} (d) is not symmetric for $eV$.
+Then the value of $[\bar\sigma(eV)-\bar\sigma(-eV)]/\sigma_\mathrm{N}$ becomes finite, caused by this asymmetry [brown dotted line in Fig.~\ref{fig:triplet} (d)].
+This asymmetry originates from the missing of helical edge states for $-k_{x2}\le k_x\le -k_{x1}$ and $k_{x1}\le k_x\le k_{x2}$ at $eV\sim 0.8\Delta$ [Figs.~\ref{fig:k_resolved_triplet} (d)(g)], and it is caused by the specific spin configuration on the Fermi surface in PUMs.
 In $p_x$ and $p_y$-wave SC junctions, the tunneling conductance is symmetric for $eV$ [Fig.~\ref{fig:triplet} (e) and Fig.~\ref{fig:triplet}(f)].
 These line shapes are the same as those in normal metal/SC junctions shown in Fig.~\ref{fig:triplet} (b) and Fig.~\ref{fig:triplet}(c): V-shape for the $p_x$-wave [Fig.~\ref{fig:triplet} (e)] and ZBCP for the $p_y$-wave SC junctions [Fig.~\ref{fig:triplet} (f)]~\cite{Tanaka95,Tanaka96,Kashiwaya_2000}.
 Thus, the line shape of the tunneling conductance in the helical $p$-wave SC junction can be asymmetric for $eV$ in the presence of the PUM order, and in the spin-triplet $p_x$ and $p_y$-wave SC junctions, it is almost independent of the PUM order.